Fez Mac Review

 - Hard Drive: 1GB HD space

-- Notes: Intel Integrated Graphics (excluding HD series) WILL NOT WORK WITH FEZ.
+- Notes: Intel Integrated Graphics (excluding HD series)

 - Amazing retro platform – puzzle game